 Study Country Intervention Ou tcome data Type (and number) of interventions Population /Units Sector Forensic economic estimates corruption Perception of corruption Access to service Changes in prevalence condition Average waiting time entitled health services, entitled education services, and village governance requirements. nts received by pregnant women; vaccinatio ns received by infants.
 Pandey, Goyal and Sundarara man (2009) India This study evaluates the impact of a community-based information campaign on school performance.
-The IC consisted in the development of tools such as a short film of six minutes, a poster, a wall painting, a take-home calendar and a learning assessment booklet focused on information about Information test score Teacher and students in villages.
+The IC consisted in the development of tools such as a short film of six minutes, a poster, a wall painting, a take-home calendar and a learning assessment booklet focused on information about Information - test score 1 Teacher and students in villages.
 Education

-Study Country Intervention Ou tcome data Type (and number) of interventions Population /Units Sector Forensic economic estimates corruption Perception of corruption Access to service Changes in prevalence condition Average waiting time or sc in in chool oversight committees; rganization and funding of chool accounts; right to formation regarding the school cluding right to obtain copies of ny school record; where to school oversight committees; organization and funding of school accounts; right to information regarding the school including right to obtain copies of any school record; where to complain about any problems; benefits that students in primary grades are entitled to and minimum levels of language and mathematics skills that children are expected to acquire by grade.
+Study Country Intervention Ou tcome data Type (and number) of interventions Population /Units Sector Forensic economic estimates corruption Perception of corruption Access to service Changes in prevalence condition Average waiting time school oversight committees; organization and funding of school accounts; right to information regarding the school including right to obtain copies of any school record; where to complain about any problems; benefits that students in primary grades are entitled to and minimum levels of language and mathematics skills that children are expected to acquire by grade.
 In addition, there was a second treatment carried out only in one of the three regions involved on the first one to increase awareness about the economic benefits of schooling.
 It also advocated the audience to